 Angelica Albertini

-PhD student in theoretical physics, working on gravitational waves.
+A postdoc working on gravitational waves.

 Hello!
-I am a PhD student in theoretical physics affiliated to the Astronomical Institute of the Czech Academy of Sciences and to the Faculty of Mathematics and Physics of Charles University in Prague.
+I am a postdoc at the Institute of Theoretical Physics of the Faculty of Mathematics and Physics of Charles University in Prague.

 On this website you can find the list of my publications, the list of my talks and my cv.
 Click here to see my research metrics on iNSPIRE.